I will admit that I haven’t been able to get it all done

 I have been planning, cutting, organizing

-and stacking projects for a
+and stacking projects for a long weekend of

 I have my basket of red and green strips

 I have another stack that includes my blocks all cut out and sandwiched between fabric squares and design boards.

 I cut out 40 blocks but do not have 40 design boards